stanley-gu/qual/proposal.md

 		mineralization.\label{mice-tnap-knockout}}
 \end{SCfigure}

-[@Markello2011]: Vascular pathology of medial arterial calcifications in NT5E deficiency: implications for the role of adenosine in pseudoxanthoma elasticum.

 ### Ectonucleotide Pyrophosphatase/Phosphodiesterase 1 (ENPP1) and ANK

 The tiptoe-walking mouse (*ttw/ttw*) was used for many years as a disease model